 When you find a subject to write about, research it to learn all there is to know.
 Know your subject inside and out.
 Become knowledgeable, so you can gain trust and engage your reader.
 Not to mention, help them understand your story through your written words.

 If you write reviews, never call a product a scam unless it fits the definition of a scam.
 Try to convey your post in a positive light.

 “The improvement of understanding is for two ends: first, our own increase of knowledge; secondly, to enable us to deliver that knowledge to others.”Jon Locke

-Your readers know when you are lying.
-Consumers today are astute and have had to develop other senses to determine if you are telling the truth.
+People know when someone is lying.
+Consumers who shop online are astute and have had to develop other senses to determine if something is the truth or a lye.

 Never say you used a product unless you do and always state if you do not know rather than making up an answer.

 “Truth is the ultimate power.
 When the truth comes around, all the lies have to run and hide.”Ice Cube